polyfy/polylith/readme.md

     util       util     x--   xx-   --
     -          cli      x--   xx-   --

-  This example shows a sample project.
+  This example shows a sample workspace.
 Let's go through each section:

   1. stable since: dec73ec | stable-lisa

-     Shows the most recent commit marked as stable, or the previous build if since:previous-release was given, or the first commit in the repository if no tag was found, followed by the tag (if found).
+     Shows the most recent commit marked as stable, or the last release if since:release or since:previous-release was given, or the first commit in the repository if no tag was found, followed by the tag (if found).
      More information can be found in the 'diff' command help.

   2. projects: 2   interfaces: 3
      bases:    1   components: 4